Reference-Augmented Learning for Precise Tracking Policy of Tendon-Driven Continuum Robots: Abstract

 \section{Abstract}

 Tendon-Driven Continuum Robots (TDCRs) pose significant control challenges due to their highly nonlinear, path-dependent dynamics and non-Markovian characteristics.
 Traditional Jacobian-based controllers often struggle with hysteresis-induced oscillations, while conventional learning-based approaches suffer from poor generalization to out-of-distribution trajectories.
 This paper proposes a reference-augmented offline learning framework for precise 6-DOF tracking control of TDCRs.
 By leveraging a differentiable RNN-based dynamics surrogate as a gradient bridge, we optimize a control policy through an augmented reference distribution.
 This multi-scale augmentation scheme incorporates stochastic bias, harmonic perturbations, and random walks, forcing the policy to internalize diverse tracking error recovery mechanisms without additional hardware interaction.
 Experimental results on a three-section TDCR platform demonstrate that the proposed policy achieves a 50.9\% reduction in average position error compared to non-augmented baselines and significantly outperforms Jacobian-based methods in both precision and stability across various speeds.
+For implementation details and source code, please refer to https://github.com/ZiqingZou/ContinuumControl.